Frances Slocum State Park

 Free Camping for Campground Hosts: 1 host position

 Organized Group Tenting: Organized groups can rent this modern area, which can accommodate up to 40 people.
-The camping area has drinking water, fire rings, picnic tables, flush toilets and shower facilities.
+The camping area has drinking water, fire rings, picnic tables, flush toilets, and showers.

 Explore organized group tenting for more information.